 - Mannitol.
 May be used to manage cerebral edema.

 If someone in the family manifests the signs and symptoms of meningitis enumerated above, medical care should be sought right away.
 Although viral meningitis can improve without changes, the bacterial type is serious and progresses quickly.
-Delayed treatment can increase an individual’s risk to brain damage or worst death.
+Delayed treatment can increase an individual’s risk of brain damage or worst death.